elj40/somp/README.md

 ## Rendering

+* Should probably seperate rendering arrows, graphs and beam stress gradient
-* Dont want to calculate stress for every single pixel, tends to be inaccurate and takes a lot of computation
+* Dont want to calculate stress for every single pixel, tends to be inaccurate and takes a lot of computation but its the easiest so im gonna do it
 * Rendering chunks based off functions seems better but more complicated and still needs to calculate for every pixel in function but can do chunks for point forces (probably most common)